microsoft/FluidFramework/README.md

 ### Troubleshooting

-- Mysterious build failures, especially with no changes? `pnpm clean <package>`
+- Mysterious build failures, especially with no changes? `pnpm clean`
 - If debugging becomes slow or hangs, clean the repo with `git clean -xdf` to remove extraneous files.

 ## Testing